Hate Crime Network

 Academic interest in hate crime has been growing in recent years; with developments in theoretical understandings of hate crime, a growing body of empirical work, and increasing attention given to vulnerable groups who fall outside of legislative provisions.
 Hate crime academia has also influenced the criminal justice sphere; engaging with policing policies and practices, and law reform.
 Beyond this, research by scholars in the UK has a significant role to play within public discourse around hate crime, particularly in relation to the rise in hate crimes following the 2016 Brexit referendum, the use of technology and social media in the perpetration and experiences of hate, and hate crime in football.
 This network seeks to facilitate the exchange of ideas and work amongst scholars in the hate crime community, to promote and support excellence in this field for those at all stages of their career, and to provide the opportunity for greater engagement with policy makers, criminal justice practitioners and the wider general public.

-Chair: Jo Smith
+Chair: Dr Jo Smith (University of Brighton)

-Vice Chair: Luke Hubbard
+Vice Chair: Luke Hubbard (University of Surrey)

 The Aims of the Network